spysup22/portfolio-netflix-web/README.md

 # portfolio-project
-I develop this portfolio  website using html and css
+I  have develop this portfolio  website using html and css